 In 1982, Wolfgang Puck opened his now-famous restaurant Spago in West Hollywood.
 It didn’t take long for this elegant-yet-casual space to become a Hollywood hot spot; the menu featured high-quality ingredients that were beautifully presented, and focused on Mr. Puck’s unique California-flavored concoctions influenced by a mix of various ethnic cuisines, from American to Mexican to Asian.

 By the time Spago became a Hollywood staple, the dot-com boom was re-shaping the American work place.
 ‘Casual Friday’ evolved into ‘business casual’ and even after the dot-com bubble burst office workers kept the new dress code.
 Suits were out, and casual dress was in.
-Naturally, restaurants found themselves needing to address this trend as well—hence the rise of “casual-chic” dining.
+Naturally, restaurants found themselves needing to address this trend as well—hence the rise of “casual fine dining.”

 We are dining out more than ever before, and our collective culinary IQ is rising.
 Americans are now savvy culinary consumers.
 Not surprisingly, the restaurant industry now has over $1.4 billion in annual sales and is second only to the US Government in size and scope.

 These new smaller restaurants usually offer a host of innovative concepts, featuring multiethnic cuisines, unstructured menus and fresh regional ingredients.
 Tappås (small plates) are prominent, allowing customers to sample a wide range of flavors and styles.
 The plating is always high concept, and the portions are trimmed down to suit the atmosphere.
-These casual-chic restaurants often feature low light, lots of natural woods, and work by local artists filling the walls (unless the walls are completely bare—another hot trend).
+These restaurants often feature low light, lots of natural woods, and work by local artists filling the walls.

-The best news about the rise in casual chic dining is the incredible flexibility it gives to chefs.
+The best news about the rise in this type of dining is the incredible flexibility it gives to chefs.
 No longer confined to traditional recipes, chefs can fuse together Asian and Latino food styles to create their own signature dishes.
 Menus are limber, which allows for even greater experimentation and innovation.

 But this does present challenges to those studying the Culinary Arts.
 If this new trend continues to define the American (and even the International) dining scene, how can budding chefs focus their studies to keep themselves marketable once they’ve completed their studies?